mozilla/activate.mozilla.community/_pages/rust-hack.md

 * TOC
 {:toc}

+{: .label .timebox}
+<span class="glyphicon glyphicon-time" aria-hidden="true"></span> 2-3 hours

+{: .clear}
+_

+{: .alert .alert-info .impactbox}
+<span class="glyphicon glyphicon-ok-circle" aria-hidden="true"></span>
+Having more developers understand, use and evangelize this language will advance make the web better and more secure.

 Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
 [Find out more...](https://www.rust-lang.org)

 <p>